Mian Bashir Ahmed

+He was widely respected for his spiritual guidance and his efforts to promote the welfare of the Gujjar and Bakarwal communities in Jammu and Kashmir.

 Early life and family

-He was born in November 1923 in Kashmir.
+He was born in November 1923 in Pehalnar Wangath, Kangan village in Ganderbal district to a Mian Nizam-u-Din Larvi in a family of Muslim Gujjars.

 His native name was "Baba Ji", his father Mian Nizam Din Larvi and his grandfather Baba Jee Sahib Larvi were also religious personalities in Kashmir.
 They are buried in Wanghat, Kashmir.

-Mian Bashir Sahib has two sons Mian Sarfraz Ahmed and Mian Altaf Ahmed.
+Mian Bashir has two sons Mian Sarfraz Ahmed and Mian Altaf Ahmed Larvi.
 Mian Altaf Ahmed has served as Minister of Forestry, Ecology and Environment in Jammu and Kashmir.
 He had been a Cabinet minister in Jammu and Kashmir.
-Mian Nizam Ud Din larvi, Mian Bashir Ahmed larvi and Mian Altaf Ahmed never lost any election since they stepped into politics.
-Mian Bashir Ahmed declared his son Mian Altaf Ahmed as Wali E Ahed (Crown Caliph) successor on annual occasion of 8 June 2017, making him heir-designate to the throne.
+Mian Nizam Ud Din Larvi, Mian Bashir Ahmed larvi and Mian Altaf Ahmed never lost any election since they stepped into politics.
+Mian Bashir declared his son Mian Altaf Ahmed as Wali E Ahed (Crown Caliph) successor on annual occasion of 8 June 2018, making him heir-designate to the throne.